Curry Kabocha Squash Soup

 They are quick, convenient, and original!

-They are not your run of the mill BLT.
+They are not your run-of-the-mill BLT.

-The sandwiches can all be made with bread, but in my cookbook I share my tips for using whole food alternatives like collard leaves.
+The sandwiches can all be made with bread, but in my cookbook, I share my tips for using whole food alternatives like collard leaves.

 Buy my cookbook now